C Fork() Function

 Start Learning

-The c fork function is used for creating the duplicate of the calling process.
-When a process gets duplicated, it forms two types of processes.
-The first one is the parent process from which a duplicate process has formed and the second one is the child process that formed as a result of the duplication.
+The C fork function is used to create a duplicate of the calling process.
+When a process is duplicated, it forms two types of processes.
+The first one is the parent process from which a duplicate process has formed, and the second one is the child process that formed as a result of the duplication.

 What is C fork() Function?